"She Says She's Fine"

 They keep their dignity.

-• Meals, meds, and light housekeeping
+• Meals, med reminders, self care, and light housekeeping

 • Walks, appointments, companionship